 Tomorrow is the anniversary of what is called ‘August 12th’ in Charlottesville.
 That’s the date in 2017 when the Alt-Right came for the last and biggest protest culminating in the death of Heather Heyer, and briefly catapulted Charlottesville into the national media frenzy.
 Thinking of the events of that strange year, and this even stranger year of Covid and police protests–with an election coming in November that will surely be contested–I wanted to find something useful or meaningful to share.
 For me, August 12th started in May.

 Saturday, May 13th 2017 I happened to be walking with my daughter on the mall (If you’re not from Charlottesville ‘the mall’ is a street that the city paved with red bricks and made a pedestrian plaza back in the 1970s.
-(The Google Maps image above shows what I’m talking about).
+The Google Maps image above shows what I’m talking about).
 My daughter was 5 at the time.
 We lived in Belmont and would walk over Belmont Bridge to the mall and kill time wandering around.
 We were near the ‘Free Speech Wall’ (If you’re not from Charlottesville that’s a wall with a ledge of free chalk for anyone to write anything.
-It’s the grey slash above.) when three teenagers rush up to us.
+It’s the grey slash in the upper left of the photo.) when three teenagers rush up to us.
 The oldest kid I knew because he had been a volunteer at my daughter’s preschool.

 “There are Nazis in Jackson Park!” he said.
 He wasn’t panicked, but definitely energized.
 There was a drastic seriousness to his voice.
 He and the other teenagers waited, expectant, looking at me like I would now say something meaningful or useful.